top of page

 In German a type of moss spirit may be called Schrat or Waldschrat, derived from Indo-European goblin or demon.
 The term is used throughout Europe including Iceland, with regional differences.

 These wild people appear in the bark of trees and faces of rocks and can run through the forest like flashes of shadow.
-If one should run across the path, the traveler should walk backward through that spot to cancel any residual trickster magic.
+If one should cross the path, a traveler needs to walk backward through that spot to cancel any residual trickster magic.

 Most moss people rarely travel and only with good reason.
 Essentially they're homebodies and enjoy cultivating their environment.
-Like some Faerie folk they may use doe's milk for drinking or baking as deer are associated with Faerie magic.
+Like some Faerie folk they may use doe's milk for drinking or baking as deer are closely linked with Faerie magic.

 Moss people are social with those of their kin and other forest spirits.
 Although they gather in their own communities and stay away from humans, a person might see their fairy lights at night or hear laughter as they dance in groves and glens.

 If surprised they can be caught, but will not be helpful even if you threaten to throw them on the fire, for they have strong protective magic.
 You might get an allergic reaction such as itchy rash.
-This can also happen if you accidently kick or step on a moss person in the woods.
+This also happens if you accidently kick, step, lean or lie on a moss person in the woods.

 Moosmutter (Moss Mother)